-Seattle Drowning Accident Attorney
+Seattle Drowning Accident Attorneys

 Drowning and near drowning accidents can occur anywhere a few inches of water have accumulated.
 They can happen in obviously dangerous environments like rivers or oceans, and in more innocuous places like a bathtub, Jacuzzi, backyard swimming pool, or even a koi pond.
 According to the Centers for Disease Control and Prevention (CDC), approximately 3,500 Americans drown every year (about 10 per day), many of them children.